 - Jesus came to establish a new order in the world by introducing his Kingdom or rule in the lives of those who believe.
 By their good words and actions those who believe help to expand his Kingdom.
 The more specific work of God’s kingdom is to establish his church which consists of all those who put faith in Jesus.
-They are spiritually and corporately joined together for regular worship, instruction, and encouragement in the service of Christ.
+They are spiritually and corporately joined together for regular worship, instruction, prayer, and encouragement in the service of Christ.

-- Since there can be no true experience of connection with God and assurance of an endless life with him in heaven apart from knowing Jesus, the church’s primary role is to broadcast the Good News about Jesus both by what its member do and say, so that everyone in the world may have the opportunity to hear and believe in Jesus.
+- Since there can be no true experience of connection with God and assurance of an endless life with him in heaven apart from knowing Jesus, the church’s primary role is to broadcast the Good News about Jesus both by what its members do and say, so that everyone in the world may have the opportunity to hear and believe in Jesus.

 - The Bible teaches that Jesus Christ will come again to finalize the establishment of his kingdom on earth and to bring about the completion of all things in the resurrection of the dead and the creation of a new heaven and a new earth.
 Those who put their faith in Jesus will be resurrected to an endless life with God in heaven and those who choose not to believe will rise to suffer unending separation from God.